News & Blog 2021

 And in about 2011 an older woman lived in Breibach.
 She had bought a small house in this hamlet some years before and had quite a lot of trouble with the competent building authority, because it later turned out that the house had no building licence, although it was built 75 years ago and had to be demolished.
-She went to court with it and in the end her house was not demolished, but she was subsequently granted planning permission.
+She went to court with this matter.
+In the end, her house did not have to be demolished and planning permission was granted retrospectively.

 And apparently Prince Charles knows Breibach too.
 When Prince Charles and Princess Diana in 1987 made their visit to Cologne the royal aircraft flew an extra turn over the 'Bergisches Land' (Bergisches Country) and the Breibach Estate.